2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 This address is used to access the Umbrel Interface graphical user interface remotely and begin configuration.

-If the address `http://umbrel.local` doesn't work on your browser after waiting at least 5 minutes, simply try :
+If the address `http://umbrel.local` doesn't work on your browser after waiting at least 5 minutes, simply try:

 ```